varya/ds-breakfast-01-2021/index.md

 <!--

-Design systems are meant to enhance the collabiration in a multidisciplinary team.
+Design systems are meant to empover the collabiration in a multidisciplinary team.
 Or the collaboration of many teams if we are speaking about larger organization.

 So, the role of a design system is to create environment such a collaboration.